RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Core/Configuring credentials.md

 **Notice** that the module will assume the given credentials are valid for their respected scope and only configure the deployment to use them.

+**Tip** to update the password per target type, use the following cmdlet while keeping the username the same.

 ## Set deploymentName variable
 First set deploymentName variable.